adamivie/HiTechnic-TETRIX-Arduino/README.md

 3. Second controller detects forwarded voltage → assigns address 0x02
 4. Process continues for up to 4 controllers

+**Important:** The address is determined by **physical position** in the chain, not by controller type.
+You can mix motor and servo controllers in any order!

+**Common Configurations:**
+- 3 Motors + 1 Servo (0x01, 0x02, 0x03, 0x04)
+- 1 Servo + 3 Motors (servo at 0x01, motors at 0x02-0x04)
+- 2 Motors + 2 Servos (any order)
+- Any mix up to 4 total controllers

+See [Daisy Chain Configurations Guide](docs/DAISY_CHAIN_CONFIGURATIONS.md) for detailed examples.

 ### Register Map

 See `docs/SPECIFICATIONS.md` for complete register documentation.